 You will also study the following modules based on your language choice:

-You'll broaden your knowledge with modules such as international finance and financial markets, global perspectives in managing people and organisations, and language and cross-cultural communication.
+You'll broaden your knowledge with modules such as international finance and financial markets and global perspectives in managing people and organisations.

 |International Finance and Financial Markets||20|